jakmeier/bouncy-feet/README.md

 ## Progress Status

+- 19 Mar 2023: Created live demo with more stable features to https://app.bouncy-feet.ch.
 - 26 Dec 2023: Started hosting a live demo on https://demos.jakobmeier.ch/bouncy-feet.
 - 23 Dec 2023: Update README to better describe the project ambitions.
 The techstack with SvelteKit + Rust to create a PWA is mostly locked in now.